staircase-dev/staircase/docs/getting_started/overview.rst

 Acknowledgement
 ----------------

 The seeds of :mod:`staircase` began developing at the Hunter Valley Coal Chain Coordinator, where it finds strong application in analysing simulated data.

-Thanks for the support!
+We also recognise that two classes have been borrowed, with minor adjustments, from the :mod:`pandas` source code:

+    - :class:`pandas.util._decorators.Appender`
+    - :class:`pandas.core.accessor.CachedAccessor`